What is 301 Redirect?

 For WordPress Websites

+You can also install a dedicated plugin like Redirection or Rank Math.
 These plugins provide an easy-to-use interface where you can input the old URL and the new URL for the redirect.

 Here is how you can use them:

 Yoast SEO Premium: In your WordPress dashboard, navigate to the Yoast SEO Premium plugin settings.
 You will find an option for 'Redirects.'
-Here, you can add the old URL in the 'Source URL' field and the new URL in the 'Target URL' field.
-Click 'Add Redirect,' and the 301 redirect will be set up.
+Here you can add the old URL in the 'Source URL' field and the new URL in the 'Target URL' field.
+Click 'Add Redirect' and the 301 redirect will be set up.

 Redirection Plugin: After installing the Redirection plugin, go to 'Tools' and then 'Redirection.'
 You'll find fields for 'Source URL' and 'Target URL.'
 After entering the appropriate URLs, ensure that the 'Group' is set to 'Redirections,' and the 'Match' is set to 'URL only.'
 Then click 'Add Redirect.'